What do recruiters really want in 2026, and how should career centers coach students differently?

 Wrapping Up

-The gap between what students believe and what recruiters actually reward is structural.
+The gap between what students believe and what recruiters reward is real.

 What Recruiters Really Want in 2026 — FAQs